theowecker/apms/README.md

 # SPAM (Solutions, Problems, Algorithms, Methods)
-A selection of toy problems in Python and other languages.
+A selection of problems in Python and other languages.
 The topics are varied and include:

 * Physics and Mathematical methods
 * Data structures